Why FloWatch ?

-This British Standard gives recommendations for the design, installation, components, water supplies and backflow protection, commissioning, maintenance and testing of fire sprinkler systems installed for life safety purposes with additional benefits for property protection.
+This British standard gives recommendations for the design, installation, components, water supplies and backflow protection, commissioning, maintenance and testing of fire sprinkler systems installed for life safety purposes with additional benefits for property protection.

-This British Standard also gives recommendations for sprinkler protection of domestic and residential premises where the building height is either more than four storeys or 18 m and above, whichever is the lower.
-The recommendations of this British Standard are also applicable to any addition, extension, repair or other modification to a residential sprinkler system
+This British standard also gives recommendations for sprinkler protection of domestic and residential premises where the building height is either more than four storeys or 18 m and above, whichever is the lower.
+The recommendations of this British standard are also applicable to any addition, extension, repair or other modification to a residential sprinkler system.

-Why do I need to Monitor the Fire Sprinkler System?
+Why do I need to monitor the fire sprinkler system?

-Section 5.15 of BS9251:2020 (Draft) currently states:
+Section 5.15 of BS9251:2021 states:

 "Except for category 1 systems, all valves which control the flow of water to the system should be electrically monitored for the open position."

-Section 220.127.116.11 of BS9251:2020 (Draft) currently states:
+Section 184.108.40.206 of BS9251:2021 states:

 "An alarm to indicate low water levels should be provided for a stored water supply"